BigelowLab/copernicus/README.md

 ### Using the database

-The database is very lightand easy to filter for just the records you might need.
+The database is very light and easy to filter for just the records you might need.
 Note that depth is a character data type; this provides you with flexibility to define depth as ‘surface’ or ‘50-75’ or something like that.